 - Trouble getting pregnant (infertility).
 This may be the only sign that you have endometriosis.

 - Abnormal bleeding.
 This may include:

 - Blood in the urine or stool.

 Symptoms are often most severe just before and during your menstrual period.
-They get better as your period is ending.
-Some women, especially teens, have pain all the time.
+They may get better as your period is ending.
+But sometimes pain occurs all the time.

 When To Call

-Call a doctor immediately if you develop sudden, severe pelvic pain.
+Call a doctor now if you develop sudden, severe pelvic pain.